 How to make kale, bacon and egg toasts.
+Easy, healthy and very satisfying.
 Jump to the Braised Kale, Bacon and Egg on Toast Recipe or read on to see our tips for making it.

 We love kale.
 We love kale even more when it’s topped with a runny egg and bacon.
 This braised kale recipe is very simple to make and might just convert a few kale skeptics.